Celebrate Women’s History Month

 Canton Women’s Clubs – Make new friends and connections, take walks, discuss books, create crafts and meet for food right in your own community with these groups.

-Ladies, Show Them Who's Boss! – These inspiring memoirs showcase women who have paved the way by unapologetically embracing their authentic selves.
+Ladies, Show Them Who's Boss – These inspiring memoirs showcase women who have paved the way by unapologetically embracing their authentic selves.

-Lives of Women: Biographies and Autobiographies – If your curiosity of female history extends to a full-length adult biography, this is a good place to start.
+Lives of Women: Biographies and Autobiographies – If your curiosity about female history extends to a full-length adult biography, this is a good place to start.
 Some of these names might be familiar, but do you know their whole story?

 March Madness (or How to Celebrate Women’s History Month) – When we learn about women in history, we help spread the word about accomplishments by women everywhere.